Apart from making sure that you have actually got plantar warts rather than a corn- check out the intro to this page

 1- "Mechanical"- this involves reducing with a scalpel or surgical debridement.
 Obviously needs professional care.

 2- "Chemical" - This is where acids, Liquid Nitrogen and Laser is going to be housed.

 1- There is no guarantee, which ever treatment you use, that the plantars wart will go away for good.
-They can come back.
+They can still come back.
 Some people say you can get rid of them easily- you can't.
 It takes a little work and co-operation from both patient and professional

 2- The treatments that a clinician can use can be very time consuming and painful.
 Sometimes it will once a week for a months (then after that time your warts might have reduced in size, but still not gone).
 Some clinicians don't use the right treatment option for the right patient (a nervous patient or child would be better suited to a milder treatment form).

 3- You have to be extra careful depending on your medical history of what treatment you can use.
 Some patients have reduced blood supply and that can cause horrendous problems if not managed properly.
 Some patients have reduced nerve supply and might not feel the treatments causing the clinician to go further than they should.